jan-brabec/undulating_fibers/readme.txt

 # Undulating structures
 Supplementary code to the manuscript: "Time-dependent diffusion in undulating structures: Impact on axon diameter estimation"

-This is the version after revision.
+This is the version after revision, see the code after initial submission in releases.

 Contains 5 main branches:
 1) Analytical: Analytical predictions